LIRIDE-UdeS/city_downscaling/Step_1/README.md

 ## Outputs
 This step generates two output files:

 1. A CSV file containing the environmental impacts at the IO sector level for the studied region and year.
+Used as input for Step 2.
 2. An Excel file containing the environmental impacts and percentage contribution aggregated by consumption category for the studied region and year.